andreineculau/hyperrest/_posts/2013-03-29-html-for-hypermedia-apis.md

 ## TL;DR

 Can you argue for both the pros and the cons in using HTML for your APIs, [like Gustaf does](http://www.jayway.com/?p=13994)?
 If you cannot, then I also cannot believe you're taking the best decision for your APIs' sake.
 You're taking the best decision for your own sake.
 You're believing in your decision because you choose to believe it, not because you're convinced by it.

+Update 2013-04-21: Jon Moore correctly spotted that I referred to HTML as having *presentation*, instead of *document* semantics.
+I corrected that, but my error had a bit of a involuntary meaning - how many websites do you see using HTML as a document markup, instead of presentation markup?